DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - EFS has **higher latency** than EBS provisioned IOPS
 - DynamoDB **DOES NOT** support CW events
 - cross-region replication has 2 copies and hence **double the cost**.
-- ElasticCache requires code changes in application
+- ElasticCache requires implementation code in application

 ### Deployment and operation management